AnnieW2014/GA_Capstone/README.md

 <br>

-Listings with information on host acceptance rate and and response time have lower 30-day vacancy.
+Listings that provide host acceptance rate and and response time have lower 30-day vacancy.

 ![correlation between avail30 and flag columns in heatmap](../Plots/corr_avail30_flagcols_heat.png)